 We choose applicants based on the quality of the submitted materials (below).
 There are space limitations.
 We strive to ensure discussions are inclusive of all attendees’ perspectives.
 The SING Advisory Board will serve as the selection panel.

-The deadline for the application is January 31, 2020.
+The deadline for the application is midnight on February 3, 2020.
 We will inform applicants of selections by April 1, 2020.

 Eligibility and Criteria

 The SING Workshop is open to tribal and community college students, undergraduate and graduate students, and post-docs.
 This includes Indigenous individuals who would like to learn about these topics.
 We welcome tribal community members and tribal leaders to attend.